mslobodyanyuk/KeyUA-test/readme.md

 Deploy on Docker( Ubuntu ).
 ===========================

-For Deploy on Docker you must have the structure folders and files( - folder Docker in the root of project ):
+For Deploy on Docker you must have the structure folders and files( - folder Docker put in the root of project ):

-`/var/www/Docker/youtube/`
+`/var/www/Docker/`

+                   youtube/
                            |web/
                            |    Dockerfile     - file for create an image with php7.2-apache version
                            |.env               - file with paths environment variables
                            |docker-compose.yml - file with managing images services and their settings
                            |databases/         - folder that consist database locally
                            |KeyUA-test/        - folder with a project which appeared after cloning from github

 * In the new terminal: